Concrete Technology Course

 This course comprises 28 modules in total.
 The modules are grouped into six (6) key blocks and have been developed in a logical sequence to assist with the understanding of concrete technology.

-To provide an opportunity to apply learnt knowledge and understanding, learning activities and questions are provided at the end of each module.
+Learning activities and questions are provided at the end of each module.
 Participants are encouraged to review and complete these at the end of each day.
-An understanding of them will ensure a good grasp of the key information presented during the course and which may provide participants with a good basis for completing the final examination at the end of the course.
 Click here to see the Learning Outcomes.

 Assessment requirements for this course involve three components: